helidon-io/helidon/docs/se/webserver/webserver.md

 Server features provide additional functionality to the WebServer, through modification of the server configuration, listener configuration, or routing.

 A server feature can be added by implementing `io.helidon.webserver.spi.ServerFeature`.
 Server features support automated discovery, as long as the implementation is available through Java `ServiceLoader`.
-Server features can also be added through configuration, as can be seen above in [Configuration Options](#configuration-options), configuration key `features`.
+Server features can also be added through configuration, as can be seen above in [Configuration Options][configuration-options], configuration key `features`.

-All features (both `ServerFeature` and [HttpFeature](#using-httpfeature)) honor weight of the feature (defined either through `@Weight` annotation, or by implementing `Weighted` interface) when registering routes, `HttpService`, or `Filter` to the routing.
+All features (both `ServerFeature` and [HttpFeature][httpfeature]) honor weight of the feature (defined either through `@Weight` annotation, or by implementing `Weighted` interface) when registering routes, `HttpService`, or `Filter` to the routing.

 The following table shows available server features and their weight.
 The highest weight is always registered (and invoked) first.